Jeremy Pena Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.78 team ERA ranks second across all league pitching staffs.
+- The Mariners' 3.77 team ERA ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to give up the 10th-fewest home runs in baseball (179 total, 1.1 per game).
+- Mariners pitchers combine to allow 179 home runs (1.1 per game), the ninth-fewest in the league.

-- His most recent appearance was on Wednesday against the Oakland Athletics, when the righty went seven innings, surrendering three earned runs while giving up eight hits.
+- The righty last pitched on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing six earned runs while giving up six hits.

+- The 25-year-old has put up a 4.17 ERA and 8.1 strikeouts per nine innings across 24 games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.